Abdul-Rahman-26/Finzly_Assignment/README.md

 16) Exception Handling
     1) Hotel Management System ( Classes like Employee - Front Desk, Kitchen Staff, House Keeping, Maintenance and EmployeeManagement using some Exception handling methods)
     2) Hotel Management System ( Classes like Room , Types of Rooms - Standard, Deluxe, Suite and Reservation and Created a custom Exceptions to handle)

+17) Country ( For understanding Concept of Collection Created a ArrayList and that list are combined as Single list India.